sprintup/backend-workshop/MEAN/README.md

  * Must have meanjs generator installed before running `yo meanjs`

 * src- creates a clear seperation between my code and third party libraries.
 This directory contains all node app code.
+ * api- is where you store all of your api routes
+ * index.js- api module
 * public- static assets (html files, imgs, css)